 By now, a sceptic will say that, although the phenomena are difficult to explain, so far no-one has actually witnessed a person burst into flame.
 That brings us to the final case, which inspired the quote at the top of this post: Jeannie Saffin.
 Her relatives asked Heymer to look into it, because they got no joy from the coroner.
 He read all the official reports, and interviewed all the witnesses.

 Due to a bungled forceps delivery, she never progressed beyond a mental age of five or six.
 Now aged 61, and unable to even understand the concept of death, she had spent the previous year moping and pining over the loss of her mother, to whom she had been almost pathologically attached.
-On that fateful day in 1982, as usual, seated sadly in the kitchen, some sheets of newspaper between her and the chair, her hands clasped despondently on her lap.
+On that fateful day in 1982, as usual, she was seated sadly in the kitchen, some sheets of newspaper between her and the chair, her hands clasped despondently on her lap.
 The day was hot and humid, and the only flame present was the pilot light on the grill.
 Her aged father was writing something at the kitchen table, while her brother-in-law, Donald Carroll, was upstairs decorating.

 Suddenly, she burst into flames.
 Calling to Donald for assistance, her father got her to the sink and started throwing cups of water at her, suffering burns to his own hands in the process.
 She was apparently in some sort of trance, and impervious to pain, but was sufficiently alert to come with him to the sink.
 Donald rushed down, and saw flames issuing from her abdomen and mouth, "like a dragon".
 Although partially deaf from military service, he could hear the roaring sound of the flames issuing from her mouth.
 Quickly, he grabbed a large saucepan full of water and threw it over her, extinguishing the flames.
 He estimated that the whole process had lasted just a minute.
 Also, there was in indescribably foul odour, the same as with Wilf Gowthorpe.